-Ruling Line Method:
+Ruling Line Method

 A ruling line is a method of indicating draft, in which the horizontal lines represent the healds and the vertical lines indicate the warp threads.
 The marks on the line indicate the healds upon which the respective threads are drawn.
 Ruling line methods are not so used methods of indicating drafting plans.

-Design Paper Method:
+Design Paper Method

 The design paper method is the best way to express the drafting plan of a woven fabric.
 This is the method in which the horizontal spaces represent the healds and the vertical spaces represent warp threads.
-Marks are inserted upon the small squires.
+Marks are inserted into the small squires.

 This is a method that refers to the number of threads.
 In this case, the threads are successively drawn on the healds in order to indicate the number.